Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ---

-### Remove from Existence
+### Survivor I

-**Prerequisite:** Level 20+ Ranger
+**Prerequisite:** Level 9+ Ranger

-Whenever you hit the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, you can immediately end the spell and cause that attack to deal maximum damage instead of rolling.
-If the attack reduces the creature to 50 Hit Points or fewer, it must succeed on a Constitution saving throw against your Spell save DC or it instantly dies.
+Your body can rapidly recover from injury.
+When you expend a Hit Die to regain hit points, you regain additional Hit Points equal to your Wisdom modifier (minimum of 1 hit point).

 ---

+## Level 11+ Ranger

-### Slayer I
+### Deadeye II

-**Prerequisite:** Level 3+ Ranger
+**Prerequisite:** Level 11+ Ranger, [Deadeye I]

-When you hit a creature with a weapon attack or Unarmed Strike you can cast *[:spell-level-1: Hunter's Mark]* at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.
+You gain the following benefits:

+***Improved Critical.*** When you attack the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, the number you need to roll to for a Critical Hit is reduced by 1.
+This effect can stack.

+***Weakness Exploit.*** Each time you score a Critical Hit against a creature, the number you need roll for another Critical Hit against that creature is reduced by 1.
+This effect can stack for 2 instances.

 ---

-### Slayer II

-**Prerequisite:** Level 5+ Ranger, [Slayer I]

-When you roll Initiative, you can take a :rsc-r: **Reaction** to cast *[:spell-level-1: Hunter's Mark]*.

----

 ### Slayer III

-**Prerequisite:** Level 10+ Ranger, [Slayer II]
+**Prerequisite:** Level 11+ Ranger, [Slayer II]

 Once per turn, when you hit the target of your *[:spell-level-1: Hunter's Mark]* with a weapon attack or Unarmed Strike, you can cause it to take an additional effect until the start of your next turn.
 These effects are as follow: